l0w-3nd-th30ry/Order-summary-component_trial/README.md

-This was an attempt to create an 'order summary component' with the help from a youtube tutorial.
+This was an attempt to create an 'order summary component' from the Frontend Mentor challenge (https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj/hub/order-summary-component-VD2iyzp8pn) with the help from a youtube tutorial (https://www.youtube.com/watch?v=SR5GxoFhIAU&t=1303s).